zdq0394/jenkins-go-client/README.md

-# jenkins-go-client based on jenkinsgo
+# jenkins-go-client based on gojenkins